May 16 - June 14, 2014 (4 weeks)

 BIOLOGY: General Genetics with lab (4 credit hours - Prerequisites: BIOL 1010 and 1020 or two years of high school biology; and CHEM 1010 and 1020 or consent of instructor.)

 Mendelian genetics, chromosomal inheritance, chromosome mapping, linkage, gene and chromosomal mutations, recombination, gene expression, population genetics, and quantitative genetics will be discussed.
 Students will use classical Mendelian genetics and the theories and methods associated with population genetics principals, learned in this introductory genetics class, to explore and analyze the biodiversity, evolution and the extant speciation of the island through field trips to natural locations and visits to museums of natural history.
 Students will receive 4 credit hours for this course and lab.
 See course syllabus

-BIOLOGY: General Biology I with lab (4 credit hours - No prerequisites)
+BIOLOGY: General Biology II with lab (4 credit hours - Prerequisite: BIOL 1110)

 This is a foundational course in biology that will equip science majors with a broad knowledge base to complete further studies in biology.
 Beginning with the history of evolutionary thought and how evolution works, this course surveys a wide variety of organisms and their physiology from simple prokaryotes to the complex mammals with special attention given to developing knowledge of life on the Galápagos Islands.
 The site will be incorporated to the course by taking multiple excursions to observe native terrestrial & aquatic organisms and their interactions with one another.
 Students will see the same organisms observed by Charles Darwin during his 19th century travels that inspired his powerful ideas about evolution and development of new species.
 This field experience will take place in many different ecosystems that may include active volcanoes, the dry coastal regions, and the mist-filled highlands that will provide an incredibly unique experience to students from Tennessee.
 See course syllabus